andrewfishersb/Stockipy-Android-App/README.md

 * When adding an item use a dialog on the same activity instead of a new page
 * When adding an item to shopping cart, if its in your fridge it will ask if you are sure you want to add it
 * Dialog box which displays all ingredients and check boxes for what to add to your shopping list
+* when displaying recipes try and use a staggeredgridlayoutmanager
 * Drop down menu or tool bar that has quick ways to navigate towards
 * Set number of a specific items or cups/tablespoons left of some item (reach goal)
 * suggestion when start typing an ingredient (reach goal) - would be good with API integration